Pherosphaera hookeriana: Distribution and habitat

 Pherosphaera hookeriana is endemic to Tasmania's west, southwest and central plateau, the current distribution of the species is most likely to be a reflection of post-glacial expansion from refugia and subsequent fire events (Kirkpatrick & Dickinson 1984) Pherosphaera hookeriana exists in altitudinal ranges from 600 to 1300 meters above sea level in a wide range of habitats from alpine to Sphagnum bogs, the common element through the environments the species inhabits is the high soil moisture content and annual rainfall.
-There are confirmed records indicating that the species ranges from the Walls of Jerusalem in the north to Mount La Perouse in the south (Tasmanian threatened species guide 2016).
+Confirmed records indicate that the species ranges from the Walls of Jerusalem National Park in the north to Mt La Perouse in Southwest National Park (Tasmanian threatened species guide 2016) – about 12 kilometers from Tasmania's south coast.
 Most populations of the species occurs on soils derived from Jurassic dolerite, with an exception being a stand in Artichoke Valley near Frenchmans Cap, which grows on sedimentary deposits.

 Population

-Mount Field has long been recognized as the stronghold for the species with areas of coniferous heath being dominated or co-dominated by the species.
+Mount Field National Park has long been recognized as the stronghold for the species with areas of coniferous heath being dominated or co-dominated by the species.
 There are approximately 30 known stands with an estimated population of 20,000 individuals.
 There is a high likelihood that stands of the species undiscovered, particularly in the Walls of Jerusalem National Park.